wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/choosing-devices.md

 ### **BYOD**

-If you're permitting [Bring Your Own Device (BYOD)](/bronze-controls/byod-guidance) within your organisation, you might not be able to choose your users' devices.
+If you're permitting [Bring Your Own Device (BYOD)](/bronze-controls/byod-guidance) within your organization, you might not be able to choose your users' devices.

 In this case, it's likely not possible to impose any of the above security measures on your users, and your security may suffer as a result.